Kastuk/Stationeers-Creative-Freedom/README.md

 TODO
 ---
-*Inteface window menu or console commands for ingame config.
+*Interface window menu or console commands for ingame config.
 *Changeable color of spawning structures and items.

 *Switcher key to change placement type of mountable things to small grid (to place buttons on tables and stuff).

 *Lighted up the game by disabling some features (Main Menu scene and Stationpedia) to reduce memory load at slow pc.

 More things for breaking free...